maybebool/audioresponsive-shaders/README.md

 Hey there

-In this project I'm using compute shaders to simulate various algorithms like BIODS and CCA.
+In this project, I'm using compute shaders to simulate various algorithms like BIODS and CCA on an Android build made in Unity.

 The BOIDS algorithm is also audio responsive where I use Frequence buffers.